pandyahariom/odoo/custom_addons/realestate/readme.md

 [setting -> Users & Company -> Users : In the form view properties are added as a last notebook Page]
 <img src="https://github.com/pandyahariom/odoo/blob/15.0/custom_addons/realestate/static/UserLinking.png?">

-## Bridge module between RealEstate and Account Modules
+## Link module between RealEstate and Account Modules
 - Once a property is marked as "sold" the invoice is created for property with line 1) 60% of selling price and 2) 100.0 administrative charge
 <img src="https://github.com/pandyahariom/odoo/blob/15.0/custom_addons/realestate/static/InvoicePage.png">